 Remember to keep your whereabouts up-to-date during the Games, this includes details such as your village block and your room number.
-Make sure a Doping Control Officer is able to find you!
+Make sure a Doping Control Officer is able to find vou!

-Update your whereabouts: Athlete Central App
+Update your whereabouts on Athlete Central App, download it here.

-Tutorials for using ADAMS and submitting Whereabouts
+Tutorials for using ADAMS and submitting Whereabouts.